maxmoebus/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am working as a PhD Student with Professor Christian Holz at the [Sensing, Interaction & Perception Lab](https://siplab.org/) at [ETH Zurich](https://inf.ethz.ch/).
+I am working as a PhD student with Professor Christian Holz at the [Sensing, Interaction & Perception Lab](https://siplab.org/) at [ETH Zurich](https://inf.ethz.ch/).
 My focus lies on applying statistics and statistical machine learning to large medical datasets.

 Before joining ETH SIPLAB, I completed the MSc in Statistical Science at the University of Oxford and the BSc in Statistics at University College London (UCL).
 During my time at the University of Oxford, I worked as a Research Assistant with Dr. Matthias Qian and Professor Mari Sako, where I focused on constructing natural language processing (NLP) models for text classification.